Corydalis bulbous : Planting, Cultivation, and Care

 Where to Plant It?

-Extremely hardy down to -23.5°C, the bulbous Corydalis can be grown without difficulty in most of our regions.
+Very hardy down to -23.5°C, the bulbous Corydalis can be grown without difficulty in most of our regions.
 This small tuberous plant is a perennial of fresh woodlands, appreciating partial shade, or even full shade, or light sun.
-It dislikes overly hot and scorching exposures and grows easily under deciduous trees, where it does not fear root competition.
+It dislikes overly hot and scorching exposures and grows easily under deciduous trees, whose root competition it does not fear.
 It requires very well-draining and moderately fertile soil, remaining fresh in spring.
-It will tolerate a sunny position (except in the South of France) if the soil remains sufficiently moist and cool in summer.
+It will tolerate a sunny exposure (except in the South) if the soil remains sufficiently moist and cool in summer.
 Accommodating, it tolerates the presence of lime and clay in the soil.
-It dislikes summer drought, nor excess water in winter which could cause the bulb to rot.
+It dislikes summer drought, nor excess water in winter, which could cause the bulb to rot.

 In the garden, however, avoid planting in large groups, as once summer arrives, the bulbous corydalis often disappears, leaving an unsightly gap in flower beds.

-The bulbous corydalis is ideal for dressing up shady areas, such as woodland edges or cool rockeries.
-It will also thrive in perennial borders or edging, atop walls in partial shade.
+The bulbous corydalis is ideal for dressing up shaded areas, such as woodland edges or cool rockeries.
+It will also thrive in a perennial bed or border, atop walls in partial shade.
 This plant also performs very well in pots.

-Planting Corydalis solida bulbs is preferably done in autumn from September to November, outside periods of frost and drought.
+Planting the bulbs of Corydalis solida is preferably done in autumn from September to November, outside periods of frost and drought.
 They will have more time to establish.
 They can also be planted in February if necessary.

 How to Plant It?

-The bulbs of bulbous Corydalis are prone to drying out and rotting out of the ground, so they should be planted without delay after purchase.
+The bulbs of the bulbous Corydalis are prone to drying out and rotting when out of the soil, so they should be planted without delay after purchase.

 Plant approximately 15 bulbs per m² in perfectly drained soil.